p-org/P/Docs/docs/getstarted/install.md

-!!! info "If you want to use older P version, please use the installation steps [here](../old/getstarted/install.md)"
+!!! info "If you want to use older P version 1.x.x, please use the installation steps [here](../old/getstarted/install.md)"

 P is built to be cross-platform and can be used on MacOS, Linux, and Windows.
 We provide a step-by-step guide for installing P along with the required dependencies.